 A new pellet clean-out system makes easy work of emptying the hopper and switching pellets, and the larger temperature display is much easier to read than the 450A.
 A window in the hopper also lets you know when you’re getting low on fuel.

-Though there’s no fancy wireless features like an App or wifi connectivity, the Z Grill 450B focuses on quality heat maintenance and efficiency.
+Though there are no fancy wireless features like an App or wifi connectivity, the Z Grill 450B focuses on quality heat maintenance and efficiency.

 Priced significantly lower than the Traeger Pro Series, the Z Grill 450B is an attractive option for those looking to enter the pellet grill market.